mbast100/st-joseph-web-backend-login/README.md

 - To start the virtual environment:
     - Mac: `source venv\bin\activate`
     - Windows: `source venv\scripts\activate`
+- To run the app: `python app.py`

+### Deploying to AWS

+To deploy the lambda functions to AWS, run the follwoing commands:

+- `zappa deploy`
+- `zappa update`

+### Testing

+To run the tests in prod, use:

+`pytest tests/routes/test_prod_login.py -s`

+### DynamoDB

+To scan all the users in the database, use the following command on the AWS CLI:

+`aws dynamodb scan --table-name users`

 <!-- USAGE EXAMPLES -->
 ## Usage